Pay10-VA/creative-project-4/README.md

 # Mock Vaccine Finder Site

+## Admin

+The website has an admin page that can only be accessed if the user is logged in as the "admin".
+Here are the admin credentials:
+username: admin
+password: admin

 ## Overview

 This is a website that mocks what a user might experience when locating and booking a vaccine appointment in the state of Nevada.
 Disclaimer: This site should NOT be used for medical, covid, or vaccine related information.